glouppe/info8002-large-scale-data-systems/lecture6.md

 Total supply of coins with time.
 The block reward is cut in half every 4 years, limiting the total supply to 21 millions.

+???

+Geometric series.
+Analogy with the arrow story.

 ---

 class: middle

 ## Incentive 2: transaction fees

-- The creator of a transaction can choose to make output value less than input value.
+- The creator of a transaction can choose to make the output value less than input value.
 - The remainder is a transaction fee and goes to the block creator.
 - Purely voluntary.